jrxFive/puppet-enc/README.md

 [![Build Status](https://travis-ci.org/jrxFive/puppet-enc.svg?branch=master)](https://travis-ci.org/jrxFive/puppet-enc)

-# puppet-enc
+# puppet-consul-enc
-A simple puppet ENC with a YAML file backend.
-Ideally for a single puppet master.
+An puppet ENC with a Consul KV backend.
+Uses acquire and release locks should be able to handle multiple masters.
 Able to edit file directly or through supplied arguments which are detailed below

 ## Installation